tohidur/CS/c1-r/3_ds/5_hasing/README.md

 - Advantage
   - We are not wasting space.
 And in case table gets full we can increase table size.
 And bigger table size means less collisions.

+#### Linear Probing
+It has two hash functions.

+Hashing function = `h: U -> {0, 1, ... m-1}`
+Probing Hash function = `h'(k, i) = (h(k) + i) mod m` , i - is collision number.

+It's linear because if we get a collision on a position say - `a`.
+Then next element would be `a+1`, `a+2` and so on.

+- **How many prob sequences?**
+  It depends on from where we are starting to probe.
+  - 0 - {0, 1, 2, ... m-1}
+  - 1 - {1, 2, 3, ..., m-1, 0}
+  - 2 - {2, 3, 4, ..., m-1, 0, 1}

+  So there are m different probe sequence possible

+- **Problems**
+  - **Secondary Clustering**
+    If two have same initial probe numbers then they follow the same probe sequence.

+  - **Primary Clustering**
+    There would be a build up of sequence, a continuous run of probed elements.
+    So, with Linear probing many elements will fall together in a continuous run then there will be some gap and then again a continuous run of some elements in the hash table.

+    In uniform hashing probability of a slot is 1/m.
+    But here the probability of the slot after continuous run is (i+1)/m.
+    Considering i is the number of elements in that continuous run.
+    So, it's much higher than 1/m.

+- Worst T(n) -> O(n)
+- On Average T(n) -> Constant. // Approx - O(2.5)